mlswg/mls-protocol/draft-ietf-mls-protocol.md

 To enforce forward secrecy and post-compromise security of messages, each participant periodically updates its leaf secret which represents its contribution to the group secret.
-Any member of the group can send an Update at any time by generating fresh leaf secret and keys and send an Update message that describes how to update the group secret with that new information.
+Any member of the group can send an Update at any time by generating a fresh leaf secret and sending an Update message that describes how to update the group secret with that new information.
 Once all participants have processed this message, the group's secrets will be unknown to an attacker that had compromised the sender's prior leaf secret.